 Updating a Published Page:

 An author can make changes to your Published content and save those changes as a Draft version.
 This Draft version will be available for review by the Publisher or Admin before these changes can be made live to your Published Page.
-This will put the Page into a Published with Draft status.
+This will put the Page into a Published with Draft status and can be scheduled to go live at a specific date and time.

 Step 1: An Author (or higher permission) edits the content for a Published Page.